 A multi-radio non-AP MLD should accept a TID-to-link mapping initiated by its associated AP MLD.

-When two MLDs have negotiated a TID-to-link mapping, either MLD may teardown the negotiated TID-to- link mapping by sending an individually addressed TID-to-link Mapping Teardown frameAfter teardown, the MLDs shall operate in default mapping mode (see 35.3.7.1.2 (Default mapping mode)).
+When two MLDs have negotiated a TID-to-link mapping, either MLD may teardown the negotiated TID-to- link mapping by sending an individually addressed TID-To-Link Mapping Teardown frame, except a non-AP MLD shall not tear down a negotiated TID-to-link mapping if the current TID-to-link mapping was established by an advertisement of TID-to-link mapping.
+After teardown, if a mapping scheme is advertised by the AP MLD as described in 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), the MLDs shall operate in the established mode as described in 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames), otherwise they shall operate in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)).

 If an MLD has successfully negotiated the TID-to-link mapping with a peer MLD, both the MLD and the peer MLD shall update uplink and/or downlink TID-to-link mapping information according to the negotiated TID-to-link mapping.
 In case a TID-to-link mapping of a specific TID is missing in the negotiation, the most recent TID-to-link mapping of this TID remains unchanged and valid.
 If an MLD has failed to negotiate the TID-to-link mapping with a peer MLD, the most recent TID-to-link mapping of all TID remains unchanged and valid.

-NOTE 3—If there is no successfully negotiated TID-to-link mapping for missing TIDis mapped to all setup links for DL and UL.
+NOTE2—If there is no successfully negotiated TID-to-link mapping for a TID, and that TID is not included in an AP advertised mapping according to 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames), then the TID is mapped to all setup links for DL and UL.

 When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TID-to-link